sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 6.1 Code Organization

-We structured the project with separate notebooks for each model:
+We created separate notebooks for each model to build the project:

-- `01_eda.ipynb` - data exploration
+- `01_eda.ipynb` - Data Exploration Analysis
-- `02_baseline_ml.ipynb` - logistic regression
+- `02_baseline_ml.ipynb` - Logistic Regression Model
-- `03_cnn_model.ipynb` - TextCNN
+- `03_cnn_model.ipynb` - TextCNN Model
-- `04_bert_model.ipynb` - DistilBERT fine-tuning
+- `04_bert_model.ipynb` - DistilBERT Model

-Shared code (data loading, preprocessing, evaluation) is in the `src/` folder.
+Shared code (data loading, preprocessing, evaluation) is located in the `src/` folder.

 ### 6.2 Some Issues We Ran Into

-**CUDA memory errors with BERT:** At first we tried batch size 64, but our GPU kept running out of memory.
-Had to reduce to 32.
+**CUDA memory errors with BERT:** Firstly we used batch size of 64, but our GPU kept running out of memory.
+So we had to reduce the batch size to 32.

-**TextCNN underfitting:** Our initial TextCNN wasn't learning much.
-Turned out we had the embedding dimension too small (was 50, changed to 128) and needed more filters.
+**TextCNN underfitting:** Our initial TextCNN was not learning a lot.
+It turned out we had the embedding dimension too small which was 50, and we changed it to 128 and needed more filters.

-**Class imbalance:** The "low" class kept getting worse predictions.
-Adding class weights to the loss function helped somewhat.
+**Class imbalance:** The "low" class kept having worse predictions than others.
+So we added class weights to the loss function helped on some aspects.

 ### 6.3 Reproducibility

-We set random seeds where possible and saved all trained models.
-The notebooks should be runnable end-to-end, assuming you have the data in the right place.
+We set random seeds as far as possible and saved all trained models.
+Assuming the data is in the correct location, these notebooks should run successfully.

 ---